-We're deep in vacation season, and you deserve a break!
-While you're thinking through your pre-trip checklist - what to pack, how to prep your apartment for being away...don't forget those happy houseplants you've been cultivating all year.
+We're about to begin summer vacation season, and you deserve a break!
+When it's time to think through your pre-trip - what to pack, how to prep your apartment for being away...don't forget those happy houseplants you've been cultivating all year.
 Be a good plant parent and follow our tips for prepping your plants for vacation so they're still happy and thriving when you return.

 Do some light pruning